 Cancer Prevention: From Research to Public Benefit

-Join us to learn about the state of cancer prevention research from the perspective of Peter Greenwald, MD, DrPH, former Associate Director for Cancer Prevention at the National Cancer Institute (NCI).
+Join us to learn about the state of cancer prevention research from the perspective of Peter Greenwald, MD, DrPH, former Associate Director for Cancer Prevention at the National Cancer Institute (NCI) and former Assistant Surgeon General in the U.S. Public Health Service.

 Santa Barbara, CA 93105